evilpegasus/HazenTTElo/README.md

 # HazenTTElo
 An [Elo](https://en.wikipedia.org/wiki/Elo_rating_system) ranking system for the [Hazen Table Tennis Club](https://www.facebook.com/groups/HazenTT/) using [this](https://github.com/HankSheehan/EloPy) Python library.

+Provides an interface for the EloPy library and an excel spreadsheet for tracking matches.

 <strong>WORK IN PROGRESS</strong>

 # Usage